Banged-up Yankees add Stanton, Loáisiga to injured list

 “It’s also a great opportunity for people that we’re really excited about to step up and to step into roles,” Boone said.
 “Look forward to getting Lo back and pitching how we know he’s capable of.”

 New York also recalled left-hander JP Sears and right-hander David McKay from Triple-A Scranton/Wilkes-Barre.
-Sears made his first major league start Wednesday night.
+Sears won his first major league start Wednesday night with five shutout innings.

 Reserve catcher Rob Brantly was designated for assignment.